Honorable Bryant C. Dunaway

 Tennessee Law Enforcement Training Academy; Tennessee Tech University, B.S.; Nashville School of Law, J.D.

-2014 elected DA for the 13th District, winning both a contested primary and general race
+Elected DA for the 13th District in 2014, winning both a contested primary and general race.
+Re-elected in 2022.

 Gen. Bryant C. Dunaway assumed the office of District Attorney General for the 13th Judicial District on Sept.
 1, 2014.
 The Office of the District Attorney General for the 13th Judicial District consists of seven counties.

 Gen. Dunaway is a graduate of the Tennessee Law Enforcement Training Academy, Tennessee Tech University and the Nashville School of Law.
 Prior to practicing law, he worked as a police officer for the City of Cookeville in the 1990s.
 Prior to his election, Gen. Dunaway was engaged in the private practice of law.